 As crop input suppliers and farmers walked corn and soybeans fields this season they may have noticed some telltale signs of nutrient deficiency.

-Mosaic senior agronomist Curt Woolfolk says such scouting activities can sometimes allow time for rescue applications, but more importantly deliver vital information for coming crop years.
+Curt Woolfolk, Manager of Crop Nutrition Technologies for The Mosaic Company, says such scouting activities can sometimes allow time for rescue applications, but more importantly deliver vital information for coming crop years.

 Scouting is no substitute for annual soil testing, however, which Woolfolk calls the foundation of any well-balanced crop nutrition program.